nil2509/Hyprland-Canvas/README.md

 and does not manually start it.

-Current Hyprland integrates its session target automatically, while UWSM starts `graphical-session.target` for the managed graphical session.
+The Hyprland/UWSM session is responsible for the appropriate systemd session integration.

 ---